freebsd/freebsd-quarterly/2020q2/kde.md

   pre-emptively patched for this new -- and last -- LTS release of Qt 5.
   The update itself has not yet landed, pending a few last bits of fallout.

-kde@ would like to thank Antoine for many exp-runs, Mikael for useful tips, Swills for patience and Kai for dealing with WebEngine.
+kde@ would like to thank Antoine for many exp-runs, @mikael for useful tips,
+@swills for patience and @kai for dealing with WebEngine.

 The next big round of updates for the KDE stack is slated:
 CMake 3.18, Qt 5.15 LTS, and KDE Frameworks 5.71.